Exact thresholds for Schur positivity of the lattices $\mathbf m\times\mathbf 2$ and $\mathbf m\times\mathbf 3$: The exact threshold for

-The graph $G_m$ is closely related to half-graphs; the term \emph{half-graph} was introduced by Erd\H os and Hajnal to denote a bipartite graph $(\{a_1,a_2,\dots\},\,\{b_1,b_2,\dots\})$ with edges $a_ib_j$ whenever $j>i$.
-As noted by \citet{Erd84}, ``the name half-graph comes from the fact that it can be considered to be half of a complete bipartite graph.''
+The graph $G_m$ is closely related to a half-graph.
+Erd{\H o}s and Hajnal introduced this term for the bipartite graph $(\{a_1,a_2,\dots\},\{b_1,b_2,\dots\})$ with edges $a_ib_j$ whenever $j>i$.
+As \citet{Erd84} explained, ``the name half-graph comes from the fact that it can be considered to be half of a complete bipartite graph.''